-John Horrell (18??-1870) – Another cowboy, gunman and the oldest of the six rowdy Horrell brothers, John made his way to Las Cruces, New Mexico before his younger brothers got involved in the gunfights and feuds they became known for.
+John Horrell (18??-1870) – Another cowboy, gunman, and the oldest of the six rowdy Horrell brothers, John made his way to Las Cruces, New Mexico, before his younger brothers got involved in the gunfights and feuds they became known for.
 However, John was also a gunfighter and was the first of the brothers to die.

 Martin “Mart” Horrell (18??-1878) – Cattleman and gunman, Mart was one of the five violent Horrell brothers who created chaos in Texas and New Mexico.
-During the Civil War, he served in Terry’s Texas Rangers, afterwards returning to the family ranch in Lampasas, Texas.
-On March 19, 1873, he was involved in the Lampasas Saloon Gunfight, in which four Texas State police officers were killed and Mart was wounded.
+He served in Terry’s Texas Rangers during the Civil War, afterward returning to the family ranch in Lampasas, Texas.
+On March 19, 1873, he was involved in the Lampasas Saloon Gunfight, in which four Texas State police officers were killed, and Mart was wounded.
 He was soon arrested and held in the Georgetown, Texas jail.
-However, he and his friends were busted out of jail by his brothers and they soon fled to Lincoln County, New Mexico.
-After brother Benjamin was killed on December 1, 1873 while resisting arrest, the brothers realitated in what has become known as Horrell War of Lincoln County.
-Mart and his remaining brothers returned to Texas in early 1874 where they became embroiled in the Horrell-Higgins Feud in 1877.
-The following year, he and his brother, Tom, were jailed in Meridian, Texas as suspects for a robbery/murder.
+However, he and his friends were busted out of jail by his brothers, and they soon fled to Lincoln County, New Mexico.
+After brother Benjamin was killed on December 1, 1873, while resisting arrest, the brothers retaliated in what has become known as the Horrell War of Lincoln County.
+Mart and his remaining brothers returned to Texas in early 1874, where they became embroiled in the Horrell-Higgins Feud in 1877.
+The following year, he and his brother, Tom, were jailed in Meridian, Texas, as suspects for a robbery/murder.
 On December 15, 1878, the jail was besieged by a vigilante mob who shot and killed both brothers.

 Samuel “Sam” Horrell (18??-1836) – Another of the five rowdy Horrell brothers, Sam was a farmer and not as disposed to violence as his other brothers.
 H served in Terry’s Texas Rangers during the Civil War.
-Though he was not present at the Lampasas Saloon Gunfight, he did help to bust is brother out of jail and accompanied the rest of them to Lincoln County, New Mexico.
-When the clan returned to Texas, he was involved in the Horrell-Higgins Feud and was present on June 14, 1877 during the Lampasas Square Shoot Out.
+Though he was not present at the Lampasas Saloon Gunfight, he did help to bust his brother out of jail and accompanied the rest to Lincoln County, New Mexico.
+When the clan returned to Texas, he was involved in the Horrell-Higgins Feud and was present on June 14, 1877, during the Lampasas Square Shoot Out.
 Oregon in 1882 and died in California in 1936.

 Temple L. Houston – A gunman, Texas state senator, and son of Texas governor Sam Houston, he killed Ed Jennings in Woodward, Oklahoma.
 He was tried and acquitted of murder.
-He died in Woodward, Oklahoma on August 15, 1905.
+He died in Woodward, Oklahoma, on August 15, 1905.

 Joe Howard – A gunman in Lincoln County, New Mexico, in 1877, killed Chihuahua, a Cherokee Indian.

-John Hudgens – A gunman, he shot and killed Louis Montjeau in January, 1885 at White Oaks, New Mexico.
+John Hudgens – A gunman, he shot and killed Louis Montjeau in January 1885 at White Oaks, New Mexico.

 Hugh Hudson – A Peacock gunman in the late 1860s Lee-Peacock feud in Texas.
 He was shot and killed after he was accused of killing a man.

 James Hurley – A member of the John Kinney Gang during New Mexico’s Lincoln County War.
-He died of heart trouble in Carlsbad, New Mexico on August 16, 1910.
+He died of heart trouble in Carlsbad, New Mexico, on August 16, 1910.